zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 ```

 You can call any method on `format` that is an extension registered as a MIME
-type by Rails.
-Rails already registers common MIME types like `"text/html"` and
+type by Zoisite.
+Zoisite already registers common MIME types like `"text/html"` and
 `"application/pdf"`:

 ```ruby